bartr/tlt/README.md

 ### Application Templates

-The `apps/` directory contains Kubernetes manifest templates that are used to deploy applications to each cluster.
+The `templates/` directory contains Kubernetes manifest templates that are used to deploy applications to each cluster.
 These templates leverage Kustomize, a powerful Kubernetes native configuration management tool, allowing multiple versions of applications to coexist and be deployed to different customers.
-The templates are processed by the GitOps automation process and combined with version information from `apps.yaml` to generate the final manifests for each cluster.
+The templates are processed by the GitOps automation process based on the `expression:` for each overlay version to generate the final manifests for each cluster.

 Using Kustomize with Flux is considered a best practice in GitOps workflows, as it provides powerful capabilities like:
 - Base and overlay configurations for different environments